jokumar/image-processor/README.md

 8. Processor-service consumes the message from the consumer topic (status_stream)
 9. Processor-service  retrieves the record for that jobid and update the database entity with respective status.

+### Prerequisite

+* docker installed .
+It should be enought to test the end to end application .
+* for running in Kubernetes cluster , install minikube.

 ### Build and Deploy Using Docker